Behavioural Analytics: What It Measures and What It Misses

 Can emotional AI replace behavioural analytics?

 No — they are complementary.
-Behavioural analytics provides the scale and breadth that emotional signal analysis cannot match at equivalent cost.
+Behavioural analytics provides the scale and breadth that communication signal analysis cannot match at equivalent cost.
 Emotional AI provides the depth and root-cause insight that behavioural analytics cannot access.
 The most powerful deployments use behavioural analytics to identify where problems occur, and emotional AI to understand why.

 What does EchoDepth add to behavioural analytics?